-Or I go skiing, or for a bike ride, or do yoga in my back yard in the grass, because in the great outdoors, I’ve learned I find more clarity of thought, and more joy.
+Or I go skiing, or for a bike ride, or do yoga in my backyard in the grass because in the great outdoors, I’ve learned I find more clarity of thought and more joy.
 I’m a fan of MOVING ON.

-I’m careful with controlling my mind.
+I’m careful about controlling my mind.
 I don’t let it go to low places, not often, and not for long.
 I haven’t watched TV in 8 years.
 I don’t look at pornography or watch dark or scary movies.
 I do read books, both fiction and non-fiction.

 I had a water feature in the entry of my last home.
 I love oceans, and rain, and putting my feet in rivers, and taking a bath after a hard workout, as well as gliding through frozen snow on skis.

-I try to drink clean, alkaline water, and have it with me everywhere I go.
+I try to drink clean, alkaline water and have it with me everywhere I go.
 People who drink lots of water are much less likely to overeat.